Question Mark 2492009

 What Is a Contract Job?

-Contract jobs are the most common type of non-permanent position for communications, marketing and digital professionals.
+Contract jobs are the most common type of non-permanent position for communications and marketing professionals.

 Contractors are usually brought in for a specific project which requires expertise or to cover an extended absence (such as maternity cover or long-term sick leave).
 As a contractor, you can command a substantial amount of flexibility, and if your skills are in demand, you can be more selective in terms of the jobs you take.